-The \$1.2 million change in the valuation allowance from December 31, 2016 to December 31, 2017, primarily relates to additional losses incurred by the Kaman UK entities and the cumulative tax effect of the reduction in the federal rate from 35% to 21% as a result of Tax Reform.
+The \$3.2 million change in the valuation allowance from December 31, 2017 to December 31, 2018, primarily relates to additional losses incurred by the Kaman U.K. entities, including the loss on the U.K. Tooling business, and certain nondeductible executive compensation.
 Valuation allowances reduced the deferred tax asset attributable to these state and foreign loss and credit carryforwards to an amount that, based upon all available information, is more likely than not to be realized.
 Reversal of the valuation allowance is contingent upon the recognition of future taxable income in the respective jurisdictions or changes in circumstances which cause the realization of the benefits of carryforwards to become more likely than not.

-A portion of the net deferred tax assets, \$1.6 million, is related to a capital loss recorded on the disposition of the Company's Distribution segment's Mexico operations.
+A portion of the net deferred tax assets, \$1.3 million, is related to a capital loss recorded on the disposition of the Company's Distribution segment's Mexico operations.
 The realization of these benefits is dependent in part on future taxable capital gains.